 As everyone knows, I support a various number of gadgets and technologies on crowdfunding sites like Indiegogo and Kickstarter.

-One day, I noticed the Wekey Super Slim Touch Keyboard on Indiegogo.
+One day, I noticed the Wekey Super Slim Touch Keyboard (affiliate link) on Indiegogo.
 The video was compelling and I was hooked.

 So I decided to give it a try.
 I bought it in April.